Melville Island (Northwest Territories and Nunavut): Fauna

 A diverse animal population exists: polar bear, Peary caribou, muskox, northern collared lemming, Arctic wolf, Arctic fox, Arctic hare, and ermine (stoat) are common.
 A 2003 sighting of a grizzly bear and grizzly tracks by an expedition from the University of Alberta represent the most northerly reports of grizzly bears ever recorded.

 Melville Island is one of two major breeding grounds for the brant goose.
 DNA analysis and field observations suggest that these birds may be distinct from other brant stocks.
 Numbering 4,000–8,000 birds, this could be one of the rarest goose stocks in the world.

 History

 The first documented European to visit Melville Island was the British explorer, Sir William Parry, in 1819.
-He was forced to spend the winter at what is now called "Winter Harbour," until 1 August 1820, owing to freeze-up of the sea.
+He was forced to spend the winter at what is now called "Winter Harbour" until 1 August 1820, owing to freeze-up of the sea.

-The island is named for Robert Dundas, 2nd Viscount Melville, who was First Sea Lord at the time.
-In the search for Franklin's lost expedition, its east coast was explored as far as Bradford Point by Abraham Bradford in 1851, while its north and west coasts were surveyed by Francis Leopold McClintock, Richard Vesey Hamilton, and George Henry Richards in 1853.